mrpthemrp/iat265-discProj/README.md

 This project is the final assignment for IAT 265 \(Eric Yang\) at SFU.

+This project runs a Java Swing program that allows the user to play a song on a simulated record player.
+The user is able to adjust the volume of the song from the record player (LOW, MEDIUM, HIGH) and also pause the song by toggling the on and off button.

+The simulation will show the passing of time by changing backgrounds and lighting, based on different times of day.

+After a song is finished playing, the user will have the option to play another song.
+If this option is selected, the program will refresh itself and allow the user to select another song.

+If the user chooses to exit the program, then the program will terminate.

+**See [video demo](#record-player-simulation-dvd) for more comprehensive walkthrough.**

 ### :sparkles: Project Takeaways

+- Practiced [OOP/D](https://en.wikipedia.org/wiki/Object-oriented_programming) for the first time
+    - Hence why this project is not the best example of OOP/D
+- Utilized design and code skills to create an interactive simulation
+- Worked with external image and sound files using Java for the first time
+- Built my first ever Java Swing program

+To conclude, this project opened the doors of OOP/D for me and taught me an abundance of knowledge on Java and working with media-rich programs.

 ## 2. Installation Guide
 ***This project was created through Eclipse but has been tested to run on both IntelliJ and Eclipse.***